ouiSystems/hub/README.md

 # How To install it ?

+## On your server

 You'll need a php server and a db with credentials, and then you're ready to.
 Dowload the installer file.
 Upload it to your server, call it.
 An archive will download and then follow instructions.

 ## Try the Oui Instance

+You can run you own instance on our servers.
+Have a try, and you'll support the project by the way.

 # Check if it could be a good fit for you : Online Demo